AdSand/AdSand.github.io/graphics.md

 ## CSC3231 - Graphics for Games

-This project includes the coursework submission for the CSC3231 - Graphics for Games module at Newcastle University.
+---

-This involved rendering a planet surface in the Unity game engine.
+This project was for the coursework submission for the CSC3231 - Graphics for Games module at Newcastle University.

-For this coursework I recieved a mark of 75%
+This project involved rendering a planet surface in the Unity game engine.

 Included Features:
 - Camera movement